Ronald D. Franks, M.D. - Acting Chair, Department of Psychiatry; Professor of Psychiatry

 Dr. Kinjal Ghelani joined Altapointe Health Systems in 2016, after completing her general psychiatry residency at University of Alabama in Birmingham.
 During her residency she was awarded Resident of Month in 2012 and 2013.
 In her fourth year of residency, she certified in Electroconvulsive Therapy, and has provider experience in Tele psychiatry.
 She received her medical degree from Grant Medical College & Sir J.J Group of Hospitals in Mumbai, India.
 She is trained and has work experience in Internal medicine and Critical care from Bombay Hospital, Mumbai.
 She speaks English, Hindi, Gujrati and Marathi.
 Her special interests are inpatient psychiatry and psychopharmacology.

-Mark Haygood, D.O. - Assistant Professor of Psychiatry
+Lori Lowthert, M.D. - Assistant Professor of Psychiatry

 J. Clint Moore, D.O. - Assistant Professor of Psychiatry